RinaldoBenaccetta/isidom/readme.md

 ### $byClass

-Selects elements based on querySelectorAll([https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelectorAll][63]) wich returns a static nodeList of elements containing specified classes.
+Selects elements based on querySelectorAll([https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelectorAll][63]) Which returns a static nodeList of elements containing specified classes.

-The result is not live : Change in the DOM do not affect the nodeList content.
+The result is not live :
+Change in the DOM do not affect the nodeList content.
 [https://developer.mozilla.org/en-US/docs/Web/API/NodeList][64]

 The nodeList accepts native JS forEach.